The YMCA Triangle of Spirit, Mind, and Body captures the essence of the whole person who is living an integrated life.

 Our Impact

 Because of Silver Bay YMCA, connections between people and family are stronger.
 People are more connected, respectful and caring.
 They have the confidence to develop to their full potential and to positively impact the communities in which they work and live.
-As a result, communities are more dynamic, inclusive and diverse.
+As a result, communities are more dynamic, comprehensive and varied.
 As stewards of Lake George, we inspire people to be stewards of the environment while they are visiting our magnificent campus and in their home communities.

 Our Community and Environment Impact

-Because of Silver Bay YMCA’s mission to foster relationships, strengthen communities and nurture spirit, mind and body for all, we strive to connect our local communities to the spirit of Silver Bay through a variety of outreach programs and environmental stewardship projects.
+Because of Silver Bay YMCA’s mission to cultivate relationships, strengthen communities and nurture spirit, mind and body for all, we strive to connect our local communities to the spirit of Silver Bay through a variety of outreach programs and environmental stewardship projects.
 These initiatives are intended to inspire individuals and families to connect with one another in meaningful ways, cultivate a sense of belonging within their communities, and take action to preserve the environment.

 Programs